rehierl/node-tree-outliner/3-2-0-design-3.md

 associates any descendant of that node.
 In addition to that, any node loosely belongs to any section with which any of its ancestors is associated.

-The questions that now need to be answered next are:
+The questions, that now need to be answered next, are:

 * What happens, if other nodes are associated with the same section?
 * What are the consequences with regards to a section's last node?